cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S5.
-An example of a gene with stop codon evolving at (a) a low and (b) a high rate.
+**Fig. S5:** An example of a gene with stop codon evolving at (a) a low and (b) a high rate.
 The phylogeny is coloured according to the stop codon colour nomenclature as in figure
 1. Taxa with gaps in the sequence alignment at the stop codon are indicated in grey.
 The genes corresponding to panels a and b are INSR and PARP1, respectively.

 ```{r}